 Finding Center Stage

 This novel is not yet available.
-Join our Insider's Club to get the latest on when Finding Center Stage will be available.
+Join our Friend's Club to get the latest on when Finding Center Stage will be available.

 From the Author

 Sometimes when you’re set apart, you’re meant to stand out.

 As teens and young adults, we struggle to find the center stage of our lives, defining for ourselves who we are and what we’ll make of this lifetime.
 Although that journey never stops, we feel it most keenly at the beginning of adulthood when we are forced to take our first, tentative steps into the world of “making it.”
 Like the first steps we took as infants, we fall, get hurt and stand back up.
 So it is with Richard Black, a musical prodigy who loses his fiance, loses his way, and loses the musical genius that is at the center of who he is.
 Most of us want to make this lifetime extraordinary but also feel a strong pull to stay safe.
 We end up straddling both worlds never quite satisfied with either.
 So it is with Richard, who must risk his family ties, his promising job and his sobriety to pursue the dream his brain tells him he shouldn’t but his heart tells him he must.